failsafe-go/failsafe-go.dev/policies.md

 })
 ```

 If multiple handle methods are configured, they are logically OR'ed.
 The default `error` handling condition is only replaced by another condition that handles errors.
-A condition that only handles results will not replace the default `error` handling.
+A `HandleResult` setting will not replace the default `error` handling.

 ## Policy Composition